-San Tommaso Cathedral Basilica: The authenticated complete skeleton of Apostle Thomas has lain in this Ortona cathedral basilica since 1258.
+San Tommaso Apostolo Basilica: The authenticated complete skeleton of Apostle St. Thomas has lain in this Ortona cathedral basilica since 1258.
 Therefore the Portuguese could not have found his bones in Mylapore in the 1523.

 Finger bone of St. Thomas in the Titular Church of San Tommaso Apostolo, Rome.

-An alledged skull of St. Thomas the Apostle kept in the Monastery of St. John the Theologian, Patmos, Greece.
-If this is really the skull of St. Thomas, then he must of had two heads as his whole authenticated skeleton is in the San Tommaso Cathedral Basilica, Ortona, Italy.
+An alleged skull of St. Thomas the Apostle kept in the Monastery of St. John the Theologian, Patmos, Greece.
+If this is really the skull of St. Thomas, then he must of had two heads as his complete authenticated skeleton is in the San Tommaso Cathedral Basilica, Ortona, Italy.

 St. Thomas Miracle: By making their sandhyavandanam water offering stand in the air, St. Thomas allegedly caused some Namboodiri Brahmins to convert to Christianity.
 The legend is used by Syrian Christians to establish their caste identity and the superiority of Christianity over Hinduism.
 It ignores the fact that there was no Christianity in the 1st century—Thomas was a Jew like his twin brother Jesus—and historians maintain there were no Namboodiri Brahmins in Malabar before the 4th century CE.